 A Credit Mitigation and Collateral Management Policy, addressing the Bank's approach towards the credit risk mitigants is used for capital calculation.
-The Bank reduces its exposure to counterparty with the value of eligible financial collateral to take account of risk mitigating effect of the collateral.

 1.2 Policies and processes for, and an indication of the extent to which the bank makes use of on and off balance sheet netting.